-From what we know so far, young flowers may get pollinated but the fruits don't set.
+From what we know so far, young flowers may get pollinated but the fruits may not set.
 One grower we talked to experienced this with his dragon fruit plant.
 On year 3, the plants started to put out fruits.
 Maybe it's still young.

 On the other hand, maybe the branch is too old?
 Sometimes older branches may have less fertility rates.
 And therefore, give out fewer flowers & fruits.

 Some growers notice the yield for each dragon fruit post.
 It grows vigorously in the first few years.
 From year 7 on, the fruit production levels off at around 60 fruits per plant per year.
 So from year 7-10 it's kind of the plateau point for dragon fruit production.
-From some growers' experience, the fruit yield may also gradually decline after this mark.
+The fruit yield may also gradually decline after this mark.
 At this point, growers plant new cuttings or replant the existing branches into new pots (if they're growing them in pots).